GCY/wxECGAnalyzer/README.md

 ### Operate Manual
   - Clinical trial
     - 1.Setup your ECG device to  clinical trial.
     - 2.Connect VCP to wxECGAnalyzer.
+(Tools -> VCP, select cu or COM devices,bouadrate is UART only)
     - 3.Monitor target.
     - 4.Segmentation and save target morphology of the ECG.(you can modify the windows-size, tihs project is 700ms)
     - 5.Select [ECG-Codes](https://github.com/GCY/wxECGAnalyzer/blob/master/src/MAC/define.h) to labeling.